luiscruz/course_sustainableSE/2026/p1_measuring_software/g28_yt_quality_browser_comparison.md

 Studying these user-facing choices provides insight into how software design and default settings can influence sustainability at scale.

-This project investigates whether two everyday software choices—**browser selection** (Google Chrome vs Mozilla Firefox) and **video quality selection** (automatic quality vs forced 720p)—lead to measurable differences in energy consumption for the same YouTube Short.
+This project investigates whether two everyday software choices:**browser selection** (Google Chrome vs Mozilla Firefox) and **video quality selection** (automatic quality vs forced 720p), lead to measurable differences in energy consumption for the same YouTube Short.
 We focus on short-form content because it represents a bounded, repeatable task that is consumed at massive scale, making even small per-play differences relevant when aggregated across millions of users.